Morgan Plus Six: 2022 update

 In November 2022, the series received technical updates, including a new brake system and a revised interior.
 In collaboration with Pininfarina, the special model Midsummer was created, limited to 50 units, which was presented in May 2024 and had its public premiere at the Goodwood Festival of Speed in July 2024.
-It is a Barchetta without a traditional windshield.
+It is a Barchetta without a traditional windscreen.

 Before production of the Plus Six was discontinued in 2025, Morgan presented the special model Pinnacle, limited to 30 units, to conclude the series in October 2024.
 The successor model is the Morgan Supersport, which was presented in March 2025.

 Specifications

-The Plus Six features a new bonded aluminum platform called "CX-Generation," combined with a wooden frame.
-This design increases torsional rigidity by 100% compared to the previous aluminum platform used in other Morgan models.
+The Plus Six features a new bonded aluminium platform called "CX-Generation," combined with a wooden frame.
+This design increases torsional rigidity by 100% compared to the previous aluminium platform used in other Morgan models.
 Additionally, they extended the wheelbase by 20 mm and reconfigured the interior to provide more space.

 The Plus Six is powered by the 335 hp BMW B58 in-line six-cylinder petrol engine and is notably the first model from Morgan equipped with a turbocharger from the factory.
 The vehicle accelerates from 0 to 100 km/h (62 mph) in 4.2 seconds and the top speed is given as 267 km/h.